 Stabilizer links act as automatic suspension components, connecting several other parts, such as shock absorbers in some cases, as well as suspension tables.

 With the prevalence of potholes and bumpy roads, the entire suspension must withstand the impact, so stabilizer links are made from cast iron, steel or alloy for robust construction.

 Most have at least one ball joint to connect with adjacent suspension components.

-Do not overlook these signs, as the failure of the stabiliser links can lead to a loss of control, which is why these components are so important, especially when entering and leaving motorways.
+Do not overlook these signs, as the failure of the stabilizer links can lead to a loss of control, which is why these components are so important, especially when entering and leaving motorways.
 They serve to keep the car stable and prevent any pitching motion.

-The most important thing is also to opt for top quality parts.
+The most important thing is also to opt for top-quality parts.
 These can be greased, for example, so that they last longer than other models that do not stand up well to the conditions on our roads.

 Take the time to properly diagnose a noise or problem with these major and important parts for the proper functioning of your customer’s car.

 Mark Potvin is a specialist in mechanical and electronic diagnostics.